 UNTSO personnel have also been available at short notice to form the nucleus of other peacekeeping operations on a temporary basis.
 The ability of UNTSO military observers to deploy after the Security Council acted to establish a new operation has been an important factor contributing to the initial effectiveness of such missions.

 In the Middle East, groups of UNTSO military observers are today attached to the peacekeeping forces in the area: the United Nations Disengagement Observer Force (UNDOF) on the Golan and the United Nations Interim Force in Lebanon (UNIFIL).
-In addition, UNTSO maintains liaison offices in Egypt, Lebanon, Syria, and Jerusalem for liaison with Israel and Jordan.
+In addition, UNTSO maintains its headquarters (HQ) in Jerusalem and its liaison offices in Beirut (Lebanon), Cairo (Egypt) and Damascus (Syria).
+The liaison offices for Israel and Jordan are based at the HQ in Jerusalem.
+The Liaison Offices Beirut, Damascus, Cairo and Amman/Tel Aviv coordinate the regional liaison visits of the Head of Mission / Chief of Staff and Senior Advisor to Lebanon, Syria, Egypt, Jordan and Israel respectively.
+Liaison Office Cairo also conducts patrols on the Sinai Peninsula.